Data-Efficient Quantum Noise Modeling via Machine Learning: Experimental Results

 \subsection{VQE}

-To verify the efficacy of the method beyond QAOA, we perform a similar optimization for VQE circuits.
+To verify the efficacy of the method beyond QAOA, we perform a similar optimization for VQE circuits on ibm\_kingston, a 156-qubit Heron R2 processor featuring IBM's heavy-hex topology.
 We consider the task of minimizing the ground state energy of the cluster Hamiltonian

 where $\alpha_i$ and $\beta_i$ are real coefficients.
 In the following, we choose $\alpha_k=1/n$ ($\beta_k=1/n$) for all $k$ for $n=4,\dots,9$.
 Using a simple, hardware-efficient ansatz corresponding to the \texttt{EfficientSU2} circuit in Qiskit, we optimize the parameters using the sequential least squares quadratic programming (SLSQP) \cite{kraft1988software} in a noiseless simulation and verify that the optimized circuits converge to the true ground state energy.
 We then execute the optimized circuits on the 156-qubit Heron R2 QPU {ibm\_kingston}.
 For the execution, we group the circuits for each $n$ into two qubit-wise commuting groups and sample from each group with $30.000$ shots.
 This results in a total of $12$ circuits which we partition into six circuits ($n=4,5,6$) for training and six circuits for validation ($n=7,8,9$).